DrusTheAxe/AppData/docs/README.md

 It's implemented in [.NET Framework 4.5](http://msdn.microsoft.com/en-us/library/w0x726c2.aspx).

 The executable is a self-contained application.
-Unzip and go :-)
+All you need is APPDATA.EXE.
+Build and go :-) Precompiled binaries are available at the [APPDATA.EXE home](http://appdata.kapustein.com)

 UPDATES